ntop/ntopng/doc/src/historical_flows.rst

 to use the use additional flows views, with custom queries that can aggregate the data according to some criteria, or manipulate the data in any way allowed by SQL.

-The default the flows view in the Historical Flows Explorer is "Flows," which shows the full list of raw flows.
+The default flows view in the Historical Flows Explorer is "Flows", which shows the full list of raw flows.

 .. figure:: img/historical_flows_query_presets.png
   :align: center
   :alt: Historical Flows Query Presets

-Historical flows data can be accessed from the `Historical Charts`_ .
+Historical flows data can be also accessed from the `Historical Charts`_ .

 .. figure:: img/historical_flows_top_l7_contacts.png
   :align: center
   :alt: Historical Flows Top L7 Contacts

 By clicking on the |drilldown_icon| icon, it's possible to explode a particular communication or host and analyze the raw flows.